PJDavis1970/PaulDemo/README.md

 Just download the project and run in xcode.

-Packages
+Packages used :

-Kingfisher : This is used for image caching
+Kingfisher - This is used for image caching

+Architexture :

+I used Clean architecture for this demo.